hebermattos/scaling-app-rabbitmq/README.md

 So what will we do?

-When an image is requested, we will trigger an *event* called *VisualizacaoImagem*. this event will be sent to RabbitMQ, and another service will *consume* this event, processing all the rules we removed from the API stream.
+When an image is requested, we will trigger an *event* called *ImageViewEvent*. this event will be sent to RabbitMQ, and another service will *consume* this event, processing all the rules we removed from the API stream.

 ![img](./images/buscar-imagem-03.PNG)